 Federal Bank in India has taken the decision to carry out cross-border remittance in cooperation with blockchain-supported global remittance company Ripple Inc. for Cross border transactions via the Ripple network, which is supposed to provide safety and security to such activities.

-In a meeting held today Federal Bank MD and CEO, Shyam Srinivasan, and Senior Vice President of Ripple Inc, John Mitchell, signed the agreements for the partnership.
+In a meeting held today, Federal Bank MD, CEO Shyam Srinivasan, and Senior Vice President of Ripple Inc, John Mitchell, signed the agreements for the partnership.

-It has also been predicted by the World Bank that India would still be at the peak of remittance recipient list of 2018 owing to the Indian diaspora sending back to the country a colossal sum amounting to $80 billion.
+It has also been predicted by the World Bank that India would still be at the peak of the remittance recipient list in 2018, owing to the Indian diaspora sending back to the country a colossal sum amounting to $80 billion.

 The app solves the problem of delayed delivery of OTPs and alerts. – Shyam Srinivasan

 Srinivasan added that this app is available for both Android and iOS platforms.

 According to Srinivasan, the Indian banking sector has experienced another year of prosperity with credit growth of 14 percent and deposit growth of 10 percent, along with a rise in the shares of Federal Bank.

 Federal Bank is supposed to be the fifth Indian bank to join the Ripple network, after Yes Bank, Axis Bank, IndusInd, and Kotak Mahindra.